 “We were selling their US-style craft beers at farmers’ markets from the back of their van.”Martin Dickie, Co-Founder BrewDog

-Starting with a small system, with a smaller outlay can allow a potential brewery owner to prove proof of concept.
-This is how Dogfish Head started, their initial system was a nano-brewery (300 liters or under).
+Starting with a nano system and a smaller outlay, allows a potential brewery owner to achieve proof of concept.
+This is how Dogfish Head started, their initial system was a nano-brewery (300 liters).

-You start with a smaller brewery with plans for a larger scale brewery.
-Starting small allows you to prove there is a market for your beer without risking extensive capital needed for a full-sized brewery.
+You start with a smaller brewery, with plans for a larger scale brewery later.
+Starting small allows you to prove there’s a market for your beer, without risking the extensive capital needed for a full-sized brewery.

 Hobby Taking Off or Second Income

-This is the ideal gateway for passionate home brewers with a great career which they aren’t willing to abandon for the unknowns of a brewing project.
-These brewers keep their day job and brew at nights and/or weekends.
+This is the ideal gateway for passionate home brewers with a great career, they’re not willing to abandon.
+These brewers can keep their day jobs and brew at nights and/or weekends.

-This often ties into proof of concept, with many breweries starting like this, seeing demand for their beer and eventually going pro.
+This often ties into proof of concept too, with many breweries starting like this.
+Seeing demand for their beer and eventually going pro.

 Why opt for A Small Affordable Skid-Mounted Brewhouse?

 There are a few reasons to choose this particular design: